Poems & Short Stories: 4,435

 At the time, there was no existing governing body overseeing the patent medicine industry, and the furore that arose over his exposure of corruption, deceit, and false advertising prompted the formation of the federal Pure Food and Drug Act in 1906.
 This led to products requiring they be properly labelled as to their ingredients.
 The Great American Fraud discusses quack medicine practices and the issues of medicines possibly harming instead of helping, though they were still allowed to make false claims as to efficacy.

 Adams and his wife divorced in 1907.
 The same year he started to write fiction and co-authored, with Stewart Edward White, The Mystery.
-Flying Death (1908) was another mystery novel, and his collection of detective stories Average Jones was published in 1911 to moderate success, mingling Adam's penchant for detail and scandal with witty cynicism in regard to institutions.
+The Great American Fraud (1906) was followed by Flying Death (1908), another mystery novel, and his collection of detective stories Average Jones was published in 1911 to moderate success, mingling Adam's penchant for detail and scandal with witty cynicism in regard to institutions.
 The Secret of Lonesome Cove (1912) was followed by The Health Master (1913), wherein he makes use of his background of practical medical knowledge.
 The same year the American Medical Association made Adams an associate fellow.
 The Clarion (1914) was controversial in its criticism of advertising tactics in the newspaper industry.
 During World War I Adams served with the Committee on Public Information, on which he based Common Cause (1919), another newspaper theme.
 Little Miss Grouch (1915) was followed by The Unspeakable Perk (1916) and a short story collection Our Square and the People in It (1917).
 Adams married actress Jane Peyton (Jennie Van Norman) in 1915.

 In the 20s Adams launched into a prolific period of writing fiction, including hundreds of short stories.
 Success (1921) was followed by his collection of short stories set in New York City, From a Bench in Our Square (1922).
 His Jazz Age Flaming Youth (1923) was published under his pseudonym Warner Fabian.
 Siege (1924) and The Piper's Fee (1926) were followed by Revelry (1926) which is based on President Warren G. Harding's scandal-rocked administration, suitably of the muckraking genre.
 Who and What: A Book of Clues for the Clever (1927), Unforbidden Fruit (1928), and The Flagrant Years (1929) were followed by his Daniel Webster biography, The Godlike Daniel (1929).